-Penn College Police and Residence Life reported no fires for 2018, no fires for 2019, and one fire for 2020 in student housing facilities.
+Penn College Police and Residence Life reported one fire for 2020 and one fire in 2021, both in student housing facilities and no fires in 2022.

 Life Safety Systems

 Penn College provides on-campus housing at three apartment complexes.
 These complexes are made up of twenty-seven separate residence halls.
 Each facility is equipped with a fire detection system including smoke and heat detectors.
 Most of the facilities are equipped with pull stations and fully suppressed with fire sprinklers.
 All the fire safety systems report to Penn College Police and a centralized alarm monitoring station.
 Penn College is committed to fire safety in all of its facilities.
 Administrators and staff from Residence Life, General Services, and College Police continuously access and improve fire safety systems when needed.
 See chart on page 21.